J3r1n-sudo/J3r1n-sudo/README.md

 - 👋 Hi, I’m @J3r1n-sudo (Jerin John Mathew)
 - 👀 I’m interested in ...
 All things Cybersecurity
 - 🌱 I’m currently learning ...
-Active Directory and Forensics
+Active Directory,Forensics and C++ language
 - 💞️ I’m looking to collaborate on ...
 Github and Security
 - 📫 How to reach me ... jerinjohnmathew200060@gmail.com